PuravsPoint/DecipheringUAL/README.md

 [06-Update-RoleGroupMember](06-Update-RoleGroupMember.md) - This page will help you investigate the audit event for the Update-RoleGroupMember operation from a DFIR perspective.

-[07-Set-TeamsProtectionPolicy] - This upcoming page will help you investigate the audit event for the Set-TeamsProtectionPolicy operation from a DFIR perspective.
+[07-Set-TeamsProtectionPolicy](https://github.com/PuravsPoint/DecipheringUAL/blob/main/07-Set-TeamsProtectionPolicy.md) - This page will help you investigate the audit event for the Set-TeamsProtectionPolicy operation from a DFIR perspective.

 <br>
 <h3>Notable features:</h3>